This is an in-depth, lengthy review of the Nest Alexander Hybrid mattress. So, in an attempt to make it easy to

 The Nest Alexander Hybrid is widely regarded as one of the best mattresses that you can buy online.
 It’s made in Phoenix, Arizona and will ship directly to you from that factory.
-In the video below we review both the Alexander Hybrid and Alexander Signature mattresses.
-The video was produced in partnership with our parent company RIZKNOWS LLC.
+In the video below we review both the Alexander Hybrid and Alexander Signature Series, as well as the other mattresses that Nest Bedding offers.

 The Nest Alexander Signature Hybrid ships for free and arrives at your doorstep compressed and rolled up in a box.
 It usually arrives within 4-8 business days after you purchase online.